 Like Mary, Joseph believed the angel and followed through in obedience.
 She accepted to be pregnant and had the baby.
 He accepted her pregnancy and prepared to be the father by providing her his name and a home to live in.

-Luke 1:25 says that he "kept" her a virgin until she had a son.
-This means that after she had Jesus he no longer kept her a virgin and this explains the sons and daughters spoken of in other passages (at least 4 brothers and 2 sisters).
-Mark 6:3 says that Jesus was the oldest of 7.
+Matthew 1:25 says that he "kept" her a virgin until she had a son.
+This means that after she had Jesus he no longer kept her a virgin and this explains the sons and daughters spoken of in other passages (at least 4 brothers and 2 sisters - Mark 6:3).

 8. Birth of Jesus

 It is interesting to note that the world places so much importance on the birth of Jesus, but only one writer describes it.
 Jesus was conceived while Mary was betrothed to Joseph (legally married but not yet living together).
 He was born in Bethlehem, the city of David, according to prophecy (Micah 5:2).
 The actual giving of names in long distance prophecy is very rare, but Micah actually gives the name of the city where the Messiah will be born.
 The reason, historically, was that there was a census and you had to go to your native city to be counted.
 Joseph was of the house of David and probably owned a small plot of land there so he had to be there for the counting.